trizen/sidef-book/programming_tasks/C/Convert_decimal_number_to_rational.md

 # [Convert decimal number to rational][1]

-This can be done by using the "to_r" method, which converts a scalar-object into a rational number:
+This can be done by using the _to_r_ method, which converts a scalar-object into a rational number:

 ```ruby
 '0.9054054 0.518518 0.75'.split.each { |d|